 Travel and Visas

 All students studying abroad must possess a valid passport from their country of citizenship.
 The passport, of course, must not expire before the end of the period abroad; having a passport with an expiration date of six months after the period abroad is advisable.
-If you are a U.S. citizen and do not currently have a passport, you should visit https://www.usps.com/shop/apply-for-a-passport.htm for details.
+If you have not yet applied for your passport, visit the United States Postal Service website for details.

 Students holding the US-citizenship do not need a study visa to enter Germany.
 Students who are not U.S. citizens may be required to procure a study visa for studying in Germany.
 Information can be obtained by contacting the German embassy or consulate.